childsish/childsish.github.io/_posts/2017-08-18-cpp-variadic-templates.md

 }
 ```

 But that would only work on a single partition.
-Somehow we need to recurse through the partitions until we hot the right one then call the `add_vertex` method that actually inserts the value.
+Somehow we need to recurse through the partitions until we hit the right one then call the `add_vertex` method that actually inserts the value.
 But how will we know when to stop recursing?
-Here, we introduce the `std::enable_if` struct. `std::enable_if` takes two template arguments, a boolean (or an expression that evaluates at runtime to a boolean) and the type contained in member `::type` if the first argument is `true`.
+Here, we introduce the `std::enable_if` struct. `std::enable_if` takes two template arguments, a boolean (or an expression that evaluates at compile-time to a boolean) and the type contained in member `::type` if the first argument is `true`.
 If the first argument of `std::enable_if` evaluates to false, then the entire function signature is invalid and can not be used.
 Now we can introduce the partition we want to add to as a template argument, subtract one from the partition number at each recursion until we reach 0 and then switch to using the function that adds to the map.

 ```$cpp
 template <typename V, typename T, typename...
 Ts>